Yubico/arkg-rfc/draft-bradleylundberg-arkg-00.md

   `pk`, `k` and `c` are opaque octet strings.
   The representation of `sk` is an undefined implementation detail.

+  See [Wilson] for definitions of security properties required of the key encapsulation mechanism `KEM`.

 - `MAC`: A message authentication code (MAC) scheme, consisting of:
   - Function `MAC-Tag(k, m) -> t`: Generate a message authentication tag for a given message using a given key.